Shahriyar31/git-handbook/README.md

 ## 🤝 Contributing

-We believe in continuous improvement!
+I believe in continuous improvement!
 If you find any typos, errors, or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 ---